projectara/greybus-spec/source/special/svc.rst

     The AP Module uses this operation to request the SVC to perform the necessary action to eject a Module having the given primary interface id.

+.. c:function:: int ping(void);

+    An exchange of Messages with empty Greybus payloads.

 .. c:function:: int pwrmon_rail_count_get(u8 *rail_count);